awie3di/docs/articles/quickstart/native/android/03-session-handling.md

       });
 ```

 ## Log Out

-To log the user out, you just need to remove the saved user's credentials and navigate them to the login screen.
+To log the user out, you must remove their credentials and navigate them to the login screen.

-An example would be:
+For example, you can do the following:

 ```java
 // app/src/main/java/com/auth0/samples/MainActivity.java